The new Data Protection Law introduces important amendments to the regulation of the data subjects’ consent as legal basis.

 Consent –in the context of data protection– is a legal basis that authorizes to perform certain data processing.
 This authorization is granted by the data subject to the data controller.

-In the Bill, consent is defined as “any free, specific, unequivocal and informed manifestation of will, granted through a statement or a clear affirmative action, by which the data subject, her/his legal representative or agent, as applicable, authorizes the processing of personal data pertaining to her/him”.
+In the new Law, consent is defined as “any free, specific, unequivocal and informed manifestation of will, granted through a statement or a clear affirmative action, by which the data subject, her/his legal representative or agent, as applicable, authorizes the processing of personal data pertaining to her/him”.

 General rule of data processing